Open Source Licences Wars - Revision 2

 After I became more involved and started playing with Linux for developing software on it, I learned even more and understood what “free (as in speech) software” (or as it was later called “open-source software”) was all about.
 One thing I understood back then, was that it took me a long time to fully get to the bottom of all the GPL’s nuances, and that I thought the public domain was preferable, because I didn’t care too much about people changing the licence to something else, or using it in their own non-free/non-GPL-compatible software.
 A lot of people I have talked with since have exhibited many misunderstandings of the GPL.

 In any case, I had initiated some FOSS projects under the public-domain which didn’t amount to a lot.
-I also wrote a patch for GIMP which I made available, but has since then taken some other iterations and incarnations to be incorporated into the mainline GIMP source code.
-And then I released Freecell Solver (originally under the Public Domain - now MIT/Expat) and did a lot of extensive work on it, and then started some other moderately successful MIT/Expat projects, or contributed to or adopted FOSS projects under various licences.
+I also wrote a patch for GIMP, which I have made available, but which has since then required some other iterations and incarnations to be incorporated into the mainline GIMP source code.
+And then I released Freecell Solver (originally licensed under the Public Domain - now under the MIT/Expat licence) and did a lot of extensive work on it.
+After that, I started some other moderately successful MIT/Expat projects, or contributed to or adopted FOSS projects under various licences.

 Back to the topic: I don’t want to be bothered about legal issues with my software.
 If you want to use my code - use it.
 “Drive safely, the keys are inside.”.
 If you encounter any technical problems with the code (bugs, documentation issues, etc.) then I’d be interested to hear about them, because that will improve the quality of the product, which will hopefully make it even more successful.
 But I didn’t become a FOSS developer so I can sue people for violating the licences of my works.
 I have better things to do with my time, that bring me much more benefit.